+Selecting the right boat windshield wiper system is crucial for avoiding collisions and other boating mishaps.
 Imtra wiper expert Jamie Simmons discusses the factors that will affect the cost of buying and installing a boat wiper system for your recreational boat.

 Let’s get started:

-For a single-wiper system, there are many variables including the size of the glass, how hard and often you expect to use the system, and the complexity of installation.
-But for those of you who want some ballpark numbers, you are likely to spend anywhere from $300 to $2,000 for the product.
-After paying for installation, you are likely to be looking at a total cost ranging from $600 to $3,000 or higher.
+For a single-wiper system, there are many variables to consider, including: the size of the glass, under what conditions and how often you expect to use the system, and the complexity of installation.
+But for those of you who want some ballpark numbers, you are likely to spend anywhere from $300 to $2,000 for a marine windshield wiper system.
+With installation, you are likely to be looking at a total cost ranging from $600 to $3,000, or higher.
 A multi-wiper system will increase costs further.
 Now let’s look at the key factors in summary and then in more detail.

-- Size of Glass – longer wipers require more power to clear glass
+- Size of Glass – Longer wipers require more power to clear glass

-- Number of Wipers — more motors and blades multiply product cost
+- Number of Wipers — More motors and blades multiply product cost

-- Frequency of Wiper Use — higher frequency use demands heavier-duty systems
+- Frequency of Wiper Use — Higher frequency use demands heavier-duty systems

-- Electronic Controls — intermittent and multi-speed controls cost more
+- Electronic Controls — Intermittent and multi-speed controls cost more

-- Access to Mount Motors — interior modification and restoration may be needed
+- Access to Mount Motors — Interior modification and restoration may be needed

-- Labor Rates — vary by boatyard and geographic region
+- Labor Rates — Vary by boatyard and geographic region

+In short, yes.
 Determining the area of glass you want to clear is an important decision.
 In simple terms, if you have a big piece of glass to clear, you’ll need a bigger motor to sweep the wiper blade.